ngrx/platform/projects/ngrx.io/content/guide/component/let.md

 </ng-container>
  ```

-The problem is `*ngIf` is also interfering with rendering and in case of a falsy value the component would be hidden
+The problem is `*ngIf` is also interfering with rendering and in case of a falsy value the component would be hidden.

-The `*ngrxLet` directive take over several things and makes it more convenient and save to work with streams in the template
+The `*ngrxLet` directive take over several things and makes it more convenient and save to work with streams in the template.

 `<ng-container *ngrxLet="observableNumber$ as c"></ng-container>`

 ```html